zongtihuoguoguan/Policy-Transparency-China-2024/ReadMe.txt

 - A dataset containing multiple Excel sheets (under Document number datasets), retrieved from the official websites of the organs concerned in Summer 2023.
 It consists of the following parameters:
 --- url: URL of the document
 --- pub_date_parsed: Publishing dates of the documents, extracted from the page of the URL
---- doc_number: The document numberor 文号 in Chinese
+--- doc_number: The document number or 文号 in Chinese

 - A dataset of referenced titles (Dataset for Table_1_2, Fig_4.xlsx).
 This has been generated using CreateCrossReferencedDataset.py and consists of the following parameters:
 --- title: The title of the document being referred to (original)